 Unpartitioned or Partitioned – Murph’s Official Rep Scheme

 As I mentioned above, there are a lot of ways to do Murph.
-And a lot of debate in the Crossfit community over which one is the “official?
-Murph rep scheme.
-Here is the quick over overview on the options and the truth behind which one is correct.
+And a lot of debate in the Crossfit community over which one is the “official Murph rep scheme.
+Here is the quick overview on the options and the truth behind which one is correct.

 Must Wear a 20# Vest

-The original posts says if you have a 20lb vest, put it on.
+The original post says if you have a 20lb vest, put it on.
 So many feel this is the only way to do the workout.

 What is the right way to do Murph?

 Based on the original post on Crossfit.com it clearly says to “partition the pullups, pushups, & air squats as needed.”
-Most people that believe it should be done unpartitioned are referring to when the workout made its first appearance in Crossfit Games in 2015.
-It should be noted that multiple athletes ended up in the medical tent do to heat exhaustion from the event.
+Most people that believe it should be done unpartitioned are referring to when the workout made its first appearance in the 2015 Crossfit Games.
+It should be noted that multiple athletes ended up in the medical tent due to heat exhaustion from the event.

 Murph Strategy – How to Partition

 This is how most people choose to break up the sets, following the format of the popular Crossfit WOD Cindy.